 The Channel selector allows you to select either the Red, Green or Blue channel for this dataset to contribute to.
-Note that this is only enabled in RGB mode; in indexed mode it has no effect and is disabled.
+Note that if plotting is in monochrome mode, this setting won't have any material effect on the appearance of the plot; also, the legend icons will appear monochrome in this case.